dozzie/seismometer-toolbox/doc/manpages/daemonshepherd.rst

 .. option:: --daemons <specfile>

-   specification of daemons to start (see :ref:`daemonshepherd-specfile` for details)
+   Specification of daemons to start (see :ref:`daemonshepherd-specfile` for details).
+Option mutually exclusive with :option:`--exec`.

 .. option:: --exec <daemon-name>=<command>

-   simplified supervision mode; all daemons specified with :option:`--exec` will be running with the same options (:option:`--user`, :option:`--group`, :option:`--cwd`, :option:`--env`, :option:`--stdout`, :option:`--restart`)
+   Simplified supervision mode.
+All daemons specified with :option:`--exec` will be running with the same options (:option:`--user`, :option:`--group`, :option:`--cwd`, :option:`--env`, :option:`--stdout`, :option:`--restart`)
-   and will be stopped with *SIGTERM* signal
+   and will be stopped with *SIGTERM* signal.

+   Option mutually exclusive with :option:`--daemons`.

-   this option may be used multiple times
+   This option may be used multiple times.

 .. option:: --socket <path>

-   unix socket path to listen for administrative commands
+   Unix socket path to listen for administrative commands.

 .. option:: --pid-file <path>

-   path to file with PID of *daemonshepherd* instance
+   Path to file with PID of *daemonshepherd* instance.

 .. option:: --background

-   detach from terminal and change working directory to :file:`/`
+   Detach from terminal and change working directory to :file:`/`.

 .. option:: --logging <config>

-   logging configuration, in JSON or YAML format (see :ref:`daemonshepherd-logging` for details); default is to log to *STDERR* or to syslog (:option:`--background`)
+   Logging configuration, in JSON or YAML format (see :ref:`daemonshepherd-logging` for details).
+Default is to log to *STDERR* or to syslog (:option:`--background`).

 .. option:: --silent

-   don't log anywhere; this option is overriden by :option:`--logging`
+   Don't log anywhere.
+This option is overriden by :option:`--logging`.

 .. option:: --stderr

-   log to *STDERR*; this option is overriden by :option:`--logging`
+   Log to *STDERR*.
+This option is overriden by :option:`--logging`.

 .. option:: --syslog

-   log to syslog; this option is overriden by :option:`--logging`
+   Log to syslog.
+This option is overriden by :option:`--logging`.

 .. option:: --user <user>

-   user to run as
+   User to run *daemonshepherd* as.

 .. option:: --group <group>

-   group to run as
+   Group to run *daemonshepherd* as.

 .. option:: --cwd <directory>

-   default working directory for daemons
+   Default working directory for daemons.

 .. option:: --env <name>=<value>

-   default environment variables for daemons; option may be used multiple times to specify multiple variables
+   Default environment variables for daemons.
+Option may be used multiple times to specify multiple variables.

 .. option:: --stdout <destination>

-   default daemon's output destination; valid values are ``console``, ``/dev/null``, and ``log``
+   Default daemon's output destination.
+Valid values are ``console``, ``/dev/null``, and ``log``.

 .. option:: --restart <strategy>

-   restart strategy described as comma-separated list of backoff intervals;
+   Restart strategy described as comma-separated list of backoff intervals.
-   see :ref:`daemonshepherd-restart-strategy` section for details
+   See :ref:`daemonshepherd-restart-strategy` section for details.

 .. _daemonshepherd-specfile: